 Affirming a Vision for an Equitable Recovery

 Article 95 (“Equity in Higher Education Act”) emphasizes the moral and economic imperative for closing equity gaps in our higher education system, including access, completion, and attainment.
-This Article affirms the need for the P-20 Council to update the State’s 60% by 2025 goal to embed equity goals, which is already underway with our support through the College and Career Readiness Committee.
+This article affirms the need for the P-20 Council to update the state’s 60% by 2025 goal to embed equity goals, which is already underway with our support through the College and Career Readiness Committee.
 Ultimately, we believe these goals must be tied to the Strategic Plan for Higher Education currently in development by IBHE and ICCB.

 HB 2170 Enhances College and Career Pathways

-A number of provisions in HB2170 support enhancing College and Career Pathways with an increased emphasis on strategic early college credit that can accelerate students into postsecondary success.
+Several provisions in HB2170 support enhancing College and Career Pathways with an increased emphasis on strategic early college credit that can accelerate students into postsecondary success.

 Article 65 requires secondary districts to ensure their accelerated placement policy includes provisions for automatic enrollment into the next most rigorous level of advanced coursework offered, including early college credit courses (dual credit, AP, IB).
-This automatic enrollment approach can help address the ongoing challenge of ensuring equitable access to early college credit courses, which can be shaped by advising policies and lack of information for students about the opportunities in their school.
+This automatic enrollment approach can help address the ongoing challenge of ensuring equitable access to early college credit courses, which can be shaped by advising policies and a lack of information for students about the opportunities in their schools.
 These provisions send a clear message: all students, regardless of background, should be advanced based on skill level into the courses that will most accelerate their skill-building.
 We are excited to see how districts rise to meet this challenge and how this policy will help mend some of the leaks in our P-20 pipeline, particularly for students who have not historically entered into advanced coursework at the same rates as their peers.

 Article 60 contains provisions to require computer science coursework and computer literacy skill development.
-In a society where technological skills become increasingly essential, we are excited to see the State emphasize integrating these skills into expectations for all students.
+In a society where technological skills become increasingly essential, we are excited to see the state emphasize integrating these skills into expectations for all students.
 We also see this new graduation requirement as an opportunity to build from existing work, including our Model Program of Study in Information Technology, which provides a valuable framework for integrating computer literacy skills and computer science courses in a thoughtful college and career pathway.

 Strengthening Bridges to Postsecondary